cybersokari/allure-report-deployer/README.md

 <h2 id="quick-start">🚀 Quick Start</h2>

-### Prerequisites
+**Setup Google Credentials to enable History, Retries and Firebase Hosting**
 1. **Firebase/GCP Credentials**:
     - Create a Firebase/GCP [service account](https://firebase.google.com/docs/admin/setup#initialize_the_sdk_in_non-google_environments).
     - Download the `service-account-file.json` JSON file.

-2. **Firebase/Google Cloud Storage Bucket**:
+2. **Enable Google Cloud Storage**:
-    - Create a bucket to store test results and reports.
-You can use the default.
+    - Create a Firebase/GCP storage bucket when your test History and Retries will be stored.
+You can use the default bucket.